 China custom tracking

 Once you entrust the customs clearing duties to any agent or company, you can track the status using their tracking service online.

 The customs clearance process can become a hectic task if you do not know the mandatory customs clearance documentation to provide.
 So, let us look at them one by one.

 The contract is the documentation coating all the trade-related terms and conditions.
 It should contain the name and address of the buyer and seller and other details such as incoterms, product details, etc.

 2. Commercial Invoice

-The commercial invoice is the proof for the purchase of goods from the seller.
-This document shows the product, quantity, date of the purchase.
+The commercial invoice is the proof of the purchase of goods from the seller.
+This document shows the product, quantity, and date of the purchase.
 These details are necessary to determine the value of the products.